ryszarddev/Legacy-Town-Of-Us-Among-Us-v2021.6.30s-/README.md

 ## *Note: This repository is an unofficial repository of Town of Us!
 For support join https://discord.gg/gH47VYGJ2E*
+## *2nd Note: This project is not being actively worked on right now for more information join the discord server!*

 Current game version : v2021.6.30 (This might change!)